The Tower of Hanoi

 Andreas M. Hinz

-This is a complete list of my published papers on the Tower of Hanoi.
+This is a complete list of my published papers on the Tower of Hanoi and related topics.

 An Iterative Algorithm for the Tower of Hanoi with Four Pegs,